-Important Note: Any in-network deductible, copayment, and/or coinsurance (whichever applies to you) will be waived for birth control drugs, diaphragms, and other prescription birth control devices that are classified as "Tier 1" drugs or supplies on the Blue Cross and Blue Shield Drug Formulary.
+diaphragms, and other covered birth control devices that are classified as "Tier 1" drugs or supplies on the Blue Cross and Blue Shield Drug Formulary.
 If there are any birth control drugs or devices classified as "Tier 2" or "Tier 3" drugs or supplies, your cost share amount will still apply.
 Or, when you have prescription drug coverage under this PPO health plan, for out-of-network benefits, you must still pay your out-of-network cost share amount.
 However, if out-of-network coinsurance applies for Tier 1 drugs and supplies, your coinsurance for these covered birth control drugs and devices will not be more than 20%.
 (This change does not apply to you if your health plan is a grandfathered health plan under the Affordable Care Act.)

-Non-Covered Drugs and Supplies.
+Non-Covered Drugs and Supplies

 No benefits are provided for:

-- Anorexiants. - Non-sedating antihistamines. - Ophthalmic drug solutions to treat allergies, when the drug is bought on or after January 1, 2013. - Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you.

-- Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Dental topical fluoride, rinses, and gels that require a prescription. - Immunizing agents; toxoids; blood; and blood products. - Drugs and supplies that you buy from a non-designated mail service pharmacy. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.
+- Anorexiants. - Non-sedating antihistamines. - Ophthalmic drug solutions to treat allergies. - Pharmaceuticals that you can buy without a prescription, except as described in this Subscriber Certificate or in your Pharmacy Program booklet. - Medical supplies such as dressings and antiseptics. - The cost of delivering drugs to you. - Combination vitamins that require a prescription, except for: prescription prenatal vitamins; and pediatric vitamins with fluoride. - Immunizing agents; toxoids; blood; and blood products. - Drugs and supplies that you buy from a non-designated mail service pharmacy. - Drugs and supplies that you buy from any pharmacy that is not approved by Blue Cross and Blue Shield for payment for the specific covered drug and/or supply.